CodingDave885/Food-Truck-Finder/README.md

 cd drexel-food-truck-interactive-map
 ```

-2. Create and Activate a Virtual Enviroment
+2. Create and Activate a Virtual Environment

 **Windows**
 ```bash